whytwolf/SparkFun_ESP8266_AT_Arduino_Library/README.md

 [*SparkFun ESP8266 WiFi Shield (WRL-13287)*](https://www.sparkfun.com/products/13287)

 An Arduino library for the SparkFun ESP8266 WiFi Shield.
-This library makes it easy to connect to WiFi networks, and also implements TCP/IP client and server.
+This library makes it easy to connect to WiFi networks, and also implements TCP/IP client and server and UDP support.

+It's highly recommended to use esp8266 firmware higher than 0.9.4 with AT commands send higher than v0.2 to get udp working more or less well with manufacturer firmware.

 Repository Contents
 -------------------